What are the rules for the January 2021 national lockdown?

 Many practices moved rapidly at the start of the pandemic to set up video-conferencing facilities.
 This means that an increasing number of appointments with doctors and nurses will be carried out at a distance.
 Some surgeries are restricting video appointments to those who have already been assessed over the phone.

 On the phone

 It is likely that the phone line will be busy if you call your GP practice to book an appointment.
 This is because a large number of people have worries about their health condition and the implications of managing it in a pandemic.
 A number of clinicians also can't get into surgeries because they are ill.
 Practices will largely prioritise those with urgent or serious health concerns, meaning that people with routine or minor concerns may have to wait longer for appointments.

-GPs have been advised that nobody who books an appointment online should be seen at the practice unless they've had a call to check they don't have possible symptoms of coronavirus.
+At the outset of the first lockdown, GPs were advised by the government that nobody should be seen at the practice without a call to check they were free from possible COVID-19 symptoms.
 As a result, some surgeries have switched off online appointment booking so that they can ensure people with COVID-19 symptoms aren't attending the practice.

 Face to face

 If you do attend your surgery for an appointment, make sure to follow any instructions given to you by staff at the practice.
 You should continue to take precautionary measures against coronavirus whilst in the practice, as you would in any public setting.